 Frittata is a great breakfast egg dish that’s soft, silky, creamy, and loaded with meats and vegetables that you love.
 It’s completely customizable, so you can both add and take away certain ingredients to best fit your tastes.
-This classic breakfast entrée comes together in just half an hour!
+This classic breakfast comes together in just 30 minutes!

 If you’re looking for a delicious way to use up things like leftover veggies or even holiday leftovers, look no further!
 This easy to make frittata is perfect for using up all of your favorite leftovers that you just can’t toss out.
 Frittatas are famously easy, filling, and customizable breakfast dishes.
 They’re perfect for weekend mornings with the family, or brunch parties with friends.
 You can even make it into frittata muffins!

 As much as I love omelettes and quiches, frittatas may just be my favorite egg-based breakfast entree.
 Perhaps it’s the golden brown crust, or maybe it’s simply how silky and decadent the eggs are from the heavy cream.
 Either way, every time I make a frittata for a brunch party or on events like Christmas morning, friends and family come running back to the kitchen for more.
 It’s a real crowd pleaser.

 This fluffy Italian breakfast item is wonderfully easy to make and always satisfies, but be aware that it can be made wrong, too.
 I’ve had many frittatas in the past that are far too dense and lack the desired fluffy consistency, and others that are bland with minimal ingredients.
 As long as you follow my simple steps and add all of your favorite bold ingredients, though, you’ll be so very happy with the delicious final result.